Jither/Jint.DebuggerExample/README.md

 Usage
 -----
 Simply call the executable with a path to a script file.
-Type help for a list of commands.
+The script will be paused before execution of the first line.
+Type `help` for a list of debugger commands.
 The listing shows full command name, short command name (if any), arguments (if any - angular brackets = required, square brackets = optional), and a description of the commmand.